Written on: 12 January 2023

 Share this post:

-Apprenticeships are a fantastic option, combining advanced professional training with hands-on workplace experience.
-There are well-established apprenticeship routes for just about any industry you can think of – including the digital and tech sector, which is our specialism at Baltic Apprenticeships.
+Apprenticeships are a fantastic option for those questioning university, they combine advanced professional training with hands-on workplace experience.
+There are well-established apprenticeship routes for just about any industry you can think of – including the Tech & Digital sector, which is our specialism at Baltic Apprenticeships.

-A Level 3 apprenticeship programme takes around 15-18 months to complete.
-At Baltic, you’ll be based full-time in your workplace, with regular time out to complete your training in our SMART Classroom.
-Unlike college-based apprenticeships, our block-training approach means that you’ll get the chance to really embed yourself within the business, and quickly become an important part of the team.
+A Level 3 Apprenticeship programme takes around 12-15 months to complete.
+At Baltic, you’ll be based full-time in your workplace, but have regular time away from your everyday role to complete your Apprenticeship training in our SMART Classroom.
+Our block-training approach means that you’ll get the chance to concentrate solely on your training modules, and then return to work and apply this new knowledge to your role.
+This training style means you will embed yourself within the business, and quickly become an important part of the team.

 School and college leavers are often faced with a common problem: they need experience to get a job, but they need a job to get experience.
 With an Apprenticeship, this isn't an issue!
 You are not expected to have an abundance of experience, as companies usually understand that apprentices are coming to a new field to learn while working.

 An apprenticeship gives you options.
 While some choose to go to university after their training (where their experience gives them the edge in the graduate jobs market), lots of our apprentices choose to rise through the ranks in the workplace, getting promoted within their organisations and quickly becoming young Tech leaders.